 This deployment guide is the supporting document to the Multiple datacenters (primary/secondary gateways) section of the SD-WAN Architecture for Enterprise guide.
-The use case covered in this document will support primary/primary behavior of hubs in the SD-WAN region.
-The following sections will provide steps and procedures to satisfy the specified architecture.
+The use case covered in this document will support primary/secondary behavior of hubs in the SD-WAN region.